BA On-Campus Main Campus

 Explore the courses you'll need to complete your degree.

-As an art major, you’ll develop your artistic skills in several foundational areas and learn the history of the discipline of art.
-You’ll complete a minimum of 120 credit hours to complete this degree, including the general education requirements and at least 39 senior division hours.
+As an art major, develop your artistic skills in several foundational areas and learn the history of the discipline of art.
+Complete a minimum of 120 credit hours to complete this degree, including the general education requirements and at least 39 senior division hours.
 A minor is required.

 • AH110 Art History Survey I (3)